Who says there's no mystery anymore? Ranking the best matchups from the All-Star Game

-Among the reasons you'll hear that baseball's All-Star Game was Better In My Day is this one: Between interleague play and increased player mobility, there's no longer any novelty to these matchups.
+Among the reasons you'll hear that baseball's All-Star Game was "better in my day" is this one: Between interleague play and increased player mobility, there's no longer any novelty to these matchups.
 Most of these guys have faced each other in the regular season.

 There's certainly some truth to that.
 In 1965, to pick an old year at random, there were a combined 80 plate appearances in the All-Star Game.
-Only 18 featured a batter and pitcher that had ever faced each other in either the regular season or the World Series.
-Compare that to the 2017 All-Star Game, in which there were 78 matchups and 48 of them had happened before.
+Only 18 featured a batter and pitcher who had ever faced each other in the regular season or the World Series.
+Compare that with the 2017 All-Star Game, in which there were 78 matchups and 48 of them had happened before.
 On average, the batter in the box Tuesday had faced the pitcher on the mound three times before this week.
-Which is a big part of what Bryce Harper was getting at when he suggested a scrambled up, mixed-leagues All-Star game: "I could be facing Max Scherzer today.
+Which is a big part of what Bryce Harper was getting at when he suggested a scrambled-up, mixed-leagues All-Star Game: "I could be facing Max Scherzer today.
 Nobody sees that."

 But let's not overstate the problem.
 There were 30 matchups Tuesday that had never happened before!
 All-Stars facing All-Stars for the first time, unprecedented star-on-star hostilities.
-Some of these matchups were relatively ehhh on paper, but at least one was the first time that some future Hall of Famer faced some other future Hall of Famer, and we all watched it!
+Some of these matchups were relatively ehhh on paper, but at least one was the first time some future Hall of Famer faced some other future Hall of Famer, and we all watched it!

 So let's memorialize these 30 in ranked order.
-We gave each hitter and pitcher a 1-to-10 score based on interestingness and averaged them for a matchup score.
-We then gave the outcome a 1-to-10 score based on how well it delivered something worth seeing.
-Sum those two numbers for the score.
+We gave each hitter and pitcher a 1-10 score based on interestingness and averaged them for a matchup score.
+We then gave the outcome a 1-10 score based on how well it delivered something worth seeing.
+Sum those two numbers for the overall matchup score.

 30. Avisail Garcia vs. Brad Hand: 4.5 points

-Garcia and Hand were each the lone representative of a terrible team, and neither would have made the game if they'd played for basically any other franchise (excepting possibly those in Pennsylvania).
-Both are having fine seasons, but Hand's got a career ERA worse than the league average and Garcia has a career OPS worse than the league average.
-Worse, Hand here wasn't even asked to do the one thing he's in the majors to do: Gut lefties.
+Garcia and Hand were each the lone representative of a terrible team, and neither would have made the game if he'd played for basically any other franchise (except possibly those in Pennsylvania).
+Both are having fine seasons, but Hand has a career ERA worse than the league average and Garcia has a career OPS worse than the league average.
+Worse, Hand wasn't even asked here to do the one thing he's in the majors to do: Gut lefties.
 Garcia lined out to center.

 29. Marcell Ozuna vs. Jason Vargas: 5 points (ground ball double play)